fuhuan1991/markdown-Note/README.md

 This is a Markdown note application.
 - You can create notes and notebooks(folders) in this application.
 - All the notes and folders will be saved in browser.
-- In edit mode, type markdown script on the left, the compiled result would appear on the right.
+- In edit mode, type markdown script and the compiled result will be displayed in real time.
 - To insert some specific markdown pattern, use the buttons on the top.
 - Use sidebar menu for navigation.